Darwin's barberry

 How will we achieve that?

 ORC will take a lead role in supporting the goals of community groups and agencies in site-led areas in relation to Darwin’s barberry.
-This may be through advice, education, funding, service delivery or requiring other landowners undertake control when needed.
+This may be through advice, education, funding, service delivery or requiring other landowners to undertake control when needed.

 Caution: When using any herbicide or pesticide PLEASE READ THE LABEL THOROUGHLY to ensure that all instructions and safety requirements are followed.